-Line 9-Adjustment of social security and Medicare taxes.-

-Current Period Adjustments.-In certain cases, amounts reported as social security and Medicare taxes on lines 6a, 6b, and 7 must be adjusted to arrive at your correct tax liability.
-See section 13 of Circular E for information on the following adjustments:
+Line 9-Adjustment of social security and Medicare taxes.
+Current period adjustments.
+In certain cases, amounts reported as social security and Medicare taxes on lines 6b, 6d, and 7b must be adjusted to arrive at your correct tax liability.
+See section 13 of Circular E for information on the following:

-• Adjustment for the uncollected employee share of social security and Medicare taxes on tips.

-- Adjustment for the employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees. - Adjustment for the employee share of social security and Medicare taxes for sick pay withheld by a third-party payer. - Fractions of cents adjustment.
+- Adjustment for the uncollected employee share of social security and Medicare taxes on tips. - Adjustment for the employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees. - Adjustment for the employee share of social security and Medicare taxes withheld by a third-party sick pay payer. - Fractions of cents adjustment.

-Enter the adjustments for sick pay and fractions-of-cents in the appropriate line 9 entry spaces.
-Enter the amount of all other adjustments in the "Other" entry space and enter the total of the three types of adjustments in the line 9 entry space to the right.
+Enter the adjustments for sick pay and fractions of cents in the appropriate line 9 entry spaces.
+Enter the amount of all other adjustments in the "Other" entry space, and enter the total of the three types of adjustments, including prior period adjustments (discussed below), in the line 9 entry space to the right.
 Provide a supporting statement explaining any adjustments reported in the "Other" entry space.

-Prior Period Adjustments.-Use line 9 to correct errors in social security and Medicare taxes reported on an earlier return.
-If you report both an underpayment and an overpayment, show only the difference.
+Prior period adjustments.
+Use line 9 to correct errors in social security and Medicare taxes reported on an earlier return.
+If you report both an underpayment and an overpayment, show only the net difference.

-Because any prior period adjustments shown on line 9 increase or decrease your tax liability, the adjustments must be taken into account on line 17, Monthly Summary of Federal Tax Liability, or on Schedule B (Form 941), Employer's Record of Federal Tax Liability.
-Your deposit requirements determine which liability report is used.
+Because any prior period adjustments shown on line 9 increase or decrease your tax liability, the adjustments must be taken into account on line 17, Monthly Summary of Federal Tax

+Liability, or on Schedule B (Form 941).
 For details on how to report adjustments on the record of Federal tax liability, see the instructions for line 17 below or the instructions for Schedule B (Form 941).

 Explain any prior period adjustments on Form 941c.
-DO NOT file Form 941c separately from Form 941.
-Form 941c is not an amended return, but is a statement providing necessary background information and certifications supporting the adjustments on lines 4 and/or 9 on Form 941.
-You can get Form 941c from the IRS or by calling 1-800-TAX-FORM (1-800-829-3676).
+Do not file Form 941c separately from Form 941.
+Form 941c is not an amended return but is a statement providing necessary information and certifications supporting the adjustments on lines 4 and/or 9 on Form 941.
+If you do not have a Form 941c, you may file an equivalent supporting statement with the return providing the required information about the adjustment(s).
+See section 13 of Circular E.